MLackner/FemtoLabControl/README.md

 All public APIs do not include standard DQMH requests.

 ### Launcher
-*State Machine* | Launches the Dashboard
+*State Machine* | Launches the Dashboard and the FileIO module.

 ***
 ### Dashboard
 *DQMH Module* | Start/Stop Device and Acquisition modules.
 Could show important data (like the spectrum) and could be used to manually control devices

 ### Notification
-*DQMH Module* | Send and receive notifications to and from the ouside world
+*DQMH Module* | Send and receive notifications to and from the outside world

 There are the following notification groups:
 * `ntf`: for non-cirtical messages like acquisition status etc.